IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### ChainSyncSerialised.NodeToNode.Send.AwaitReply
+### ChainSync.Remote.Serialised.Send.AwaitReply

-***
-Acknowledge the request but require the consumer to wait for the nextupdate.
-This means that the consumer is synced with the producer, andthe producer is waiting for its own chain state to change.
+> Acknowledge the request but require the consumer to wait for the next update.
+This means that the consumer is synced with the producer, and the producer is waiting for its own chain state to change.
-***

 From current configuration: